Lesson Plan - Get It!

-Like other satellites, the GOES-8 was launched into Earth's atmosphere (not outer space).
-It weighed 4,641 pounds and was located roughly 36,000 km from Earth's surface.
+Like other satellites, the GOES-8 was launched into the earth's atmosphere (not outer space).
+It weighed 4,641 pounds and was roughly 36,000 km from the earth's surface.

-It was used to monitor weather conditions from high above Earth's surface until it was retired in 2003 and replaced with the GOES-12.
+It was used to monitor weather conditions from high above the earth's surface until it was retired in 2003 and replaced with the GOES-12.

-Doppler radar, or simply Doppler, is a method of observing the weather that is happening in our atmosphere.
-You can see the current Doppler Radar National Mosaic for the continental United States courtesy of the National Weather Service.
+Doppler radar, or simply Doppler, is a method of observing the weather in our atmosphere.
+You can see the current National Weather Service Radar map for the continental United Statesz.

-Doppler radar is named after the Doppler effect, which describes how things look and sound differently based on how they are moving.
+Doppler radar is named after the Doppler effect, which describes how things look and sound differently based on their moving.

 Basically, a radio wave is sent out.
-When it hits something, like storms or rain clouds, it bounces back.
-Scientists can tell how the storm is moving based on how the radar is received when it returns.
+It bounces back when it hits something like storms or rain clouds.
+Scientists can tell how the storm moves based on how the radar is received when it returns.

 Dorothy is the name of the pod-like structure used throughout the Twister film.
-See it explained in this Dorothy clip:
+See it explained in this clip.